wlandau/workflowHelper/example/README.md

 plan_workflow(sources, datasets, analyses, summaries, output)
 ```

 Now, there is a [Makefile](https://www.gnu.org/software/make/) in my current working directory.
-There are also a bunch of  [YAML](http://yaml.org/) files, all of which are necessary to the [Makefile](https://www.gnu.org/software/make/).
+There are also several hidden [YAML](http://yaml.org/) files in the same directory, all of which are necessary to the [Makefile](https://www.gnu.org/software/make/).

 To actually run the workflow, just open a [command line program](http://linuxcommand.org/) and enter `make`.
 To distribute the workflow over multiple parallel processes, run `make -j <n>`, where <n> is the number of processes.
 This will generate all the datasets in parallel, then run all the analyses in parallel, etc. Optionally, I can clean up the output at the point.
 Typing `make clean` removes all the files since the call to `Makefile.R`.
 There are also other intermediate targets for `clean` and the main workflow.